nutanix-japan/Karbon_Monitoring_Logging_Material/docs/logging/logging1.md

     ![](images/kibanaview.png)

-    Any Karbon deployed cluster will collect logs from kubernetes nodes.
+    Any Karbon deployed cluster will collect logs from kubernetes nodes

+6. Experiment with searching for some keywords in the logs.

 ### Takeaways

-- Karbon comes with loggin enable using the ELK stack
+- Karbon comes with logging enabled using the ELK stack
 - Additional instances of ELK stack can be created to monitor additional deployed applications